AdobeDocs/marketo-measure.en/help/advanced-features/activities-attribution/activities-attribution-faq.md

 ---
-description: Activities Attribution FAQ - [!DNL Marketo Measure]
+description: "Activities Attribution FAQ guidance for Marketo Measure users"
 title: Activities Attribution FAQ
 exl-id: 6272024f-b6ae-4aa7-ba92-c9f183549614
 feature: Attribution
 ---
 # Activities Attribution FAQ {#activities-attribution-faq}

 [!DNL Marketo Measure] Activities imports all your Activity records and generates touchpoints for them, allowing these Activities to be receive attribution credit.
 The most common use case is to track Activities from the Sales team, as they commonly create a record of phone calls or emails that are sent to prospects.
 Other unique things that can be tracked are content interactions like asset downloads or video views.

->[!AVAILABILITY]
->
->This feature is enabled for Tier 2 customers only.
-To request a higher account tier, contact the Adobe Account Team (your account manager).

 **How is this different from Offline Campaigns?**